-Exception: Target off track but positive shift Exception: Target off track and negative shift As previously reported, the upward trajectory continues as expected with anticipated continuation with the expansion of the Fire Cadets programme into further boroughs, and all units planned to be operational by January 2023.
-Outside of the scope of this KPI, since April 2022, 17,181 young people have been engaged with under the Safety First provision into secondary schools.
-If included, the total engagement would be 93,328 young people (up to November 2022).
-To sustain the upward trajectory of engagement with young people, Youth Services is exploring the reintroduction of Early Intervention provision and is embarking on supporting youth project provision within boroughs.
-Continues to be at or above target, given the similar challenges regarding delivery of HFSVs.
+It is anticipated that this trajectory will continue upwards, with the addition of the expansion of the Fire Cadets programme, with all units planned to be operational by January 2023.
+Since April 2022, 17,495 young people have been engaged with under the Safety First provision into secondary schools, which at present do not count toward the indicator.
+Youth Services is exploring the reintroduction of Early Intervention provision and is embarking on supporting youth project provision within boroughs.

+This continues to be at or above target, given the similar challenges regarding delivery of HFSVs.
 This demonstrates the ongoing commitment of operational staff to deliver community engagement.
 Ongoing work following the CRMP process and the BRMP will ensure community work is at the forefront of the station's priorities.
 New areas of community safety are also being explores such as supporting a reduction in knife violence in an effort to make the LFB relevant and improve local relations.